The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 The Journey: Out-and-back from Cripple Creek

 The still-active Cripple Creek & Victor Mine is considered the richest in Colorado history—and you’ll steam right up to it on this 45-minute, four-mile trip.
 Look for wild donkeys, descendants of the hard-working burros that hauled pay dirt out of the tunnels more than 100 years ago.
-Littles will love the locomotives’ cheerful color schemes, reminiscent of Thomas the Tank Engine and his vibrant cartoon train friends, and get a kick out of the engineer’s long-standing tradition of blowing the whistle in the aptly named Echo Valley. $17 per adult, $12 per child ages three to 12
+Littles will love the locomotives’ cheerful color schemes, reminiscent of Thomas the Tank Engine and his vibrant cartoon train friends, and get a kick out of the engineer’s long-standing tradition of blowing the whistle in the aptly named Echo Valley.
+Book your leaf-peeping expedition early, as this locomotive only runs through October 8. $19 per adult, $17 per senior over 65, $14 per child ages three to 12, free for children under three

 The Journey: Out-and-back from Cañon City